neoforged/.github/primers/1.21.9/index.md

     - `DiscoveryService` - A service that displays the schemas of all services supported by the management server.
     - `EncodeJsonRpcException` - An exception thrown when attempting to encode the json packet.
     - `GameRulesService` - A service that handles communication from the management server about the game rules.
+    - `IllegalMethodDefinitionException` - An exception thrown when the method definition provided is illegal.
     - `InvalidParameterJsonRpcException` - An exception thrown when the parameters to the method are invalid.
     - `InvalidRequestJsonRpcException` - An exception thrown when the request is invalid.
     - `IpBanlistService` - A service that handles communication from the management server about the ip ban list.